sourcegraph/about/handbook/communication/conflict_resolution.md

 Disagreements about decisions are a healthy part of team collaboration.
 By challenging each other individually, our team collectively discovers the best solution.

 When you are challenging a decision, it is important to do so in a constructive way.
-Failure to do so may lead to [interpersonal-conflict](#interpersonal-conflict).
+Failure to do so may lead to [interpersonal conflict](#interpersonal-conflict).

 Here is a process that you can follow to disagree with a decision productively.